Bungalow Loft Conversion Cost

 The size of the bungalow will have cost implications as this usually determines the size of the loft.
 A large, detached bungalow will typically have a voluminous loft, while a terraced bungalow will be slightly more restricted in size.

-A bigger loft will require more work and materials to convert it into living space, increasing the cost.
+A bigger loft will require more work and materials to convert it into a living space, increasing the cost.

 Location

-The area you live in will be a cost affecting factor in a bungalow roof conversion and determine how much you pay for labour and materials.
+The area you live in will be a cost-affecting factor in a bungalow roof conversion and determine how much you pay for labour and materials.
 While there is no such thing as a cheap loft conversion, there are areas of the UK where prices are lower.

 The average cost of loft conversion bungalows across the country may vary, but no more than typical property prices.
 They may not be as popular in more trendy areas where bungalows are considered the older generation's preserve.

 Still, for a savvy investor, a loft conversion bungalow can be property gold.
-A dormer bungalow may cost around £35,000-£45,000 in some parts of the UK, but in London, the cost is more likely to be £50,000-£60,000.
+A dormer bungalow may cost around £30,000 to £60,000 in some parts of the UK, but in London, starting prices are likely to be towards the higher end of the scale - this is partly due to higher labour fees and delivery charges for materials.

 Access